-Lopes Mendes beach, the most beautiful beach of the island is located on the opposite side from Abrao (the main city of the island) and you have to take a 2.5 hour hike to go there.
-You can also take a boat and walk 15 minutes.
+Lopes Mendes beach, the most beautiful beach of the island is located on the opposite side from Abrao (the main city of the island) and you have to take a 2.5-hour hike to go there.
+You can also take a boat and walk for 15 minutes.
 I recommend walking to go there and take the boat back.

-The city of Abrao is not that nice, the locals fight with one another (we were awaken by a huge fight next to our hotel at 6am…) and the food is terrible.
+The city of Abrao is not that nice, the locals fight with one another (we were awakened by a huge fight next to our hotel at 6 am…) and the food is terrible.
 But if you want to sit back and relax, it’s the perfect spot.
-For those who love scuba diving, there are many companies which can take you to the best spots around the island.
+For those who love scuba diving, there are many companies that can take you to the best spots around the island.

 Day 15: Rio de Janeiro